Going Beyond the Lens

 A conversational series with artists Bunny Luna, Lior Allay, and Roarie

-Going beyond the lens is a community of artists dedicated to encouraging each other's growth and awareness.
-Through conversation we discover our shared experiences, our practices become more enriched as we learn from and with each other.
-Each conversation centers around a singular topic to which everyone is invited to share their experiences of utilizing the topic within their artistic practice.
+Going beyond the lens is a community of artists dedicated to encouraging each other's growth.
+Through sharing our experiences we build community, learn from each other, & enrich our individual practices.
+Each conversation is centered on a singular topic & everyone is invited to share how the topic plays a role within their creative practice.
 All artistic mediums are welcome.

 Get support in taking creative risks and expanding the boundaries of your vision.